0Jamzey0/Rope-Simulation/README.md

 # Upcoming Updates
 * Support the attachment of objects or Rigidbodies along any or point on the rope other than the start or end.
-* Imporved quality mesh deformation
+* Imporved quality of mesh deformation
 * More Performance optimizations